Visiting Yosemite in December

-While there are many trails that are closed for the winter, there are plenty that are still accessible in December.
-Many of the lower trails in the Valley, such as Bridalveil Falls, Mirror Lake, Lower Yosemite Falls, and the Vernal Falls footbridge on the Mist Trail stay open through the winter.
-But trails that take you higher in elevation like Upper Yosemite Falls and 4-mile Trail are closed.
-The cables for Half Dome are taken off at the end of October, so this hike in inaccessible until next May.
+While many trails are closed for the winter, plenty are still accessible in December.
+Many of the lower trails in the Valley, such as Bridalveil Falls, Mirror Lake, Lower Yosemite Falls, and the Vernal Falls footbridge on the Mist Trail, stay open through the winter.
+But trails that take you higher in elevation, like Upper Yosemite Falls and the 4-mile Trail, are closed.
+The cables for Half Dome are taken off at the end of October, so this hike is inaccessible until next May.
 However, Hetch Hetchy and Wawona remain open all year, and their trails will be snow-covered but open.
 You can read NPS’ current conditions before heading out for the day.

 Keep in mind that if you are not using snowshoes but staying on the trails that are (more or less) clear of snow in the valley, that microspikes or crampons for boots, along with trekking poles, can be helpful for keeping your balance.
 It is not recommended to hike any trails with over a foot of snow without snowshoes because of the dangers of post-holing in snow that is deeper than you thought it was.
 Some trails may be partially or completely obscured by snow, forcing hikers to navigate by GPS or map instead of following a dirt path.
 Visitors should be aware that even if it is not actively snow, relying on your footprints to return to your vehicle is not a reliable method of navigation.